ovh/docs/pages/platform/databases/postgresql_06_connect_pgadmin/guide.en-gb.md

 > if needed you can ajust the connection timeout in the `Advanded`{.action} tab
 >

-Once saved, select your server in the server list on left and in the Dashboard view, you can observe that the connection is active :
+Once saved, select your server in the servers list on left and in the Dashboard view, you can observe that the connection is active :

 ![Connection Dashboard view](images/postgresql_06_connect_pgadmin-20220204142252902.png)

 > [!primary]
 >
-> pgAdmin is not only a query tool, you can, for example:
+> pgAdmin has [usefull functions](https://pgadmin.org/features){.external} such as:
 >
 > - [Backup & Restore](https://www.pgadmin.org/docs/pgadmin4/6.4/backup_and_restore.html){.external} a single table, a schema, or a complete database.
 > - [Manage Roles](https://www.pgadmin.org/docs/pgadmin4/6.4/role_dialog.html){.external}